ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 There are four ways to add a Text Overlay:

 * Select <samp>New Dynamic Text Overlay</samp> or <samp>New Text Box Overlay</samp>  in the <samp>Overlays</samp> menu at the top of your display
-* Click the {% inlineicon addtext 20 inverted %}Add Dynamic Text Overlay Button{% endinlineicon %} or {% inlineicon addtextbox 40 inverted %}Add Text Box Overlay Button{% endinlineicon %} buttons at the bottom the [Overlays Window](#managing-your-overlays).
+* Click the {% inlineicon addtext 20 inverted %}Add Dynamic Text Overlay Button{% endinlineicon %} or {% inlineicon addtextbox 40 inverted %}Add Text Box Overlay Button{% endinlineicon %} buttons at the bottom of the [Overlays Window](#managing-your-overlays).
 * Type <kbd>⌘</kbd><kbd>N</kbd> or <kbd>⌘</kbd><kbd>option</kbd><kbd>N</kbd>
 * Copy text from anywhere on your Mac. <samp>Edit</samp> menu ➝ <samp>Paste as Overlay</samp> will allow you to paste in plain or styled text.